phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 PHPStan has a concept of implicit and explicit `mixed`.
 Missing typehint is implicit `mixed` - no type was specified as a parameter type or a return type.
 Explicit `mixed` is written in the PHPDoc.
 PHPStan's [rule level 6](/user-guide/rule-levels) isn't satisfied with implicit `mixed`, but an explicit one is sufficient.

+[Rule level 9](/user-guide/rule-levels) is stricter about the `mixed` type.
+The only allowed operation you can do with it is to pass it to another `mixed`.

 Classes and interfaces
 -------------------------